 Anne Buttimer specializes in criminal procedure, criminal law, and courts.
 She is a cum laude graduate of Vermont Law School and a member of the Vermont Bar (inactive status).

 She earned a BS (summa cum laude) in law enforcement from Northeastern University and an MA in criminal justice from Anna Maria College.
 Her past legal experience includes serving as a county and state prosecutor in Vermont.
 Now a full-time educator, she teaches in the School of Justice Studies and Sociology at Norwich University and part-time business and criminal justice courses at the Community College of Vermont.

-A strong investigator, Buttimer previously worked as an FBI Special Agent, as the chief investigator for the U.S. government's John F. Kennedy Assassination Records Review Board, and as a licensed private investigator.
+An experienced investigator, Buttimer previously worked as an FBI Special Agent, as the chief investigator for the U.S. government's John F. Kennedy Assassination Records Review Board, and as a licensed private investigator.
 In 2003, she traveled the globe for the U.S. Department of State, conducting counter-terrorism trainings at U.S. embassies and consulates.
-When not teaching, Buttimer can found hiking in all of Vermont’s four seasons.
+When not teaching, Buttimer can be found hiking in all of Vermont’s four seasons.

 1 (802) 485-2887